TIP Dividend: Yield, Schedule, and What to Expect

 The bottom line on the TIP dividend

 The bottom line: at an approximate Distribution varies with CPI; real yield is the better gauge (see notes) yield, TIP is a growth-first, low-yield fund.
 If income is your goal, dedicated dividend funds pay more; TIP is the wrong tool for yield and the right one for total-return Bloomberg U.S. Treasury Inflation-Protected Securities (TIPS) Index exposure.
 If total return is the goal, the yield matters less than cost and what it holds.
-Treat the figure as a moving snapshot, not a fixed rate, and verify the current yield with BlackRock iShares.
+Treat the figure as a moving snapshot, not a fixed rate, and verify the current yield with iShares.

 FAQ